justinlietz93/agent_tools/README.md

 ```

 2. Tool Schema Requirements
-- All parameters must have clear descriptions
+- All input_schema must have clear descriptions
 - Parameter types must be explicitly defined
-- Required parameters must be listed
+- Required input_schema must be listed

 Example of a properly formatted tool:
 ```python